Windows OS Hub

 Set-ADAccountPassword - reset the ad user password from powershell

 By default, the cmdlet returns the object and displays nothing in the console.
-To display the information about the user object in AD, we use the –PassThru parameter.
+Add the -PassThru option to display information about the user object in AD.

-You can specify sAMAccountName (as in our case), objectGUID, user’s SID or a DN (Distinguished Name, e. g., CN=jliebert,OU=Users,DC=woshub,DC=com) as a user name.
+You can specify a username as sAMAccountName (as in our case), objectGUID, the user’s SID, or a DN (Distinguished Name, e. g., CN=jliebert,OU=Users,DC=woshub,DC=com).

-If you don’t specify the –Reset parameter when changing a user password, you must manually input the old and new account passwords.
+If you do not specify the -Reset option when changing a user password, you will have to input the old account password first.

 Set-ADAccountPassword: The password does not meet the length, complexity, or history requirement of the domain.

-If you have PowerShell command history enabled and you don’t want passwords to be displayed in the PoSh console as plain text, you must convert the password into a secure string (you can read more about password protection in PowerShell scripts here) in the same way as when creating a new user account:
+If you have PowerShell command history enabled and want to avoid displaying passwords as plain text in the console, convert the password into a secure string in the same way as when creating a new user account:

 $NewPasswd=Read-Host "Enter a new user password" –AsSecureString